-Condensate from cooling devices and sump pump discharges shall not discharge into stormwater management facilities unless the facility is specifically designed to handle that water.
+Condensate from cooling devices and sump pump discharges shall not discharge into stormwater management facilities.

 Setbacks.
 Stormwater management facilities must comply with the minimum setback requirements established by the Virginia Stormwater BMP Clearinghouse.
 This also includes the setbacks from neighboring structures.